kylehovey/UPEL-Node/README.md

 # Compiling

 By default, the `gulp` task `compileJS` is set up to use webpack to convert `main.js` into a bundle containing its dependencies, which outputs in the corresponding location in `public/js/app`.
 The `opts` object for this task in `config/gulp.json` will not transpile ES6/ES7 and will not minify by default.
 To enable these features for a production build, just set the `production` flag in the aformentioned `opts` object to true.

-# Components

-Components are abstract views/logic that typically deal with user interaction and building elements of the DOM.
-I typically build components in their own directory located in `/src/js/components/`.
-The component directory name should match the component JS filename.
-To make things easy, compiled component JS files should be loaded in the base `layout.pug` in `/views/` as every view should inherit from the layout and consequently will have those components available to those scripts.